Coverage Determinations and Redeterminations for Drugs

 After we receive your request, we will mail our decision (determination) with a reimbursement check (if applicable) within 14 days.
 For specific information about drug coverage, refer to your Evidence of Coverage (EOC) or contact Member Services.

 If we deny your request for coverage of (or payment for) a drug, you, your doctor, or your representative may ask us for a redetermination (appeal).
-You have 60 days from the date of our denial letter to request a redetermination.
-You can complete the Redetermination form, but you are not required to use it.
+You have 60 days from the date of our coverage denial letter to request a redetermination.
+You can complete the Redetermination form, but you do not have to use it.
 You can send the form, or other written request, by mail or fax to:

 Attn: Medicare Pharmacy Appeals